lbighetti/guia.elm-lang.pt/book/README.md

 <!--
 Of course *I* think Elm is good, so look for yourself.
 -->
 Claro, o Evan, criador original deste guia e também criador do Elm acha o Elm maravilhoso!
-Nós também achamos isso, e esperamos que eventualmente vocês leitores também achem!
+Nós também achamos, e esperamos que vocês leitores também achem!
 Para isso, a seguir iniciaremos vendo um programa simples em Elm.

 <!--
 Here is [a simple counter](https://ellie-app.com/new).
 If you look at the code, it just lets you increment and decrement the counter: